sgriesmer/tamopsterraform2/README.md

         ssh -i <ssh-key> azureuser@<Public IP of VM>

-Next, in the Azure Portal, go to Log Analytics > \<workspace created\> > Agents Management > Linux servers to copy the script to install the OMS monitoring agent on the virtual machine.
+In the Azure Portal, go to Log Analytics > \<workspace created\> > Agents Management > Linux servers to copy the script to install the OMS monitoring agent on the virtual machine.
 Run the script on the VM.

 After the script is run, ensure that the virtual machine is connected to your workspace by going to Log Analytics > Virtual Machines > \<your VM\> > Connect.